When the Magic Fades: The Risks of Low-Code Software for Federal Agencies

 For federal agencies, adhering to is non-negotiable.
 This law ensures that electronic and information technology is accessible to people with disabilities, a critical requirement in any public-facing or internal government system.
 While low-code providers assert compliance with accessibility standards, the story isn’t as straightforward as it seems.

-The low-code platform itself may meet accessibility requirements, but that doesn’t automatically extend to the applications built on it.
+The low-code software itself may meet accessibility requirements, but that doesn’t automatically extend to the applications built on it.
 Developers are still responsible for ensuring the software they create is 508-compliant.
 This becomes a significant issue in a low-code environment where the emphasis is on speed and simplicity, often leaving little room for the nuanced development practices that accessible design requires.

 Agencies that assume their applications are fully compliant just because the underlying platform is, can expect to face unexpected accessibility gaps.
 Failing to meet these standards is a legal liability in a federal context.
 Systems designed with compliance baked in from the start provide agencies with confidence that accessibility isn’t overlooked.